ram-narayan-gupta-02/Movie-Recommendation-System/README.md

 # 🎥 Movie Recommendation System (Content-Based)

-This is a **Movie Recommendation System** project inspired by [CodeBasics' YouTube tutorial](https://youtu.be/1xtrIEwY_zY?feature=shared).
-It uses **content-based filtering** to suggest similar movies based on their genres, keywords, cast, crew, and overview using the IMDb movie dataset.
+**Movie Recommendation System** It uses **content-based filtering** to suggest similar movies based on their genres, keywords, cast, crew, and overview using the IMDb movie dataset.

 ---